|Thursday, November 8, 2018|

 Chuck Podesta, Chief Information Officer, UC Irvine Health

 Kevin Baldwin, Informatics Portfolio Manager, UCLA Health

-Cassi Birnbaum, System-wide Director of Health Information Management and Revenue Integrity, UC San Diego Health
+Cassi Birnbaum, System-wide Director of HIM/Revenue Integrity, UC San Diego Health

 Taylor Davis, Vice President, Strategy and Development, KLAS Enterprises